namestarlit/alx-backend-javascript/0x00-ES6_basic/README.md

 Finally, run `npm install` from the terminal of your project folder
 to install all necessary project dependencies.

-Note: Most of these packages if not all of them are deprecated - they are used here
+**Note**: Most of these packages if not all of them are deprecated - they are used here
 For the sole purpose of learning and the project requirements.
 If you are using this guide
 to do this project then you can safely ignore the warnings, but if you are looking for a
 guide to do your project, I recommend you visit the sites (links in the references section)